mcc-us/mcc-us.github.io/_pages/001-qbo-basics.md

 - QuickBooks Online has 60-80% of market share for Bookkeeping, depending on who you talk to.

 - There are differences between QuickBooks Online and QuickBooks Desktop.
 However it is advantageous to use the online version over the desktop one.
-QBO is making it easy to convert from the desktop to online. (**This is the place to dive into the WHY**.)
+QBO is making it easy to convert from the desktop to online. (**This is NOT the place to dive into the WHYs**.)

 ### Key Features of QuickBooks Online